dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Only in the darkness can you see the stars.**
+**Speed is irrelevant if you are going in the wrong direction.**

-Martin Luther King, Jr.
+Mahatma Gandhi